 Submissions were received during consultation regarding potential parking issues, including additional parking resulting from cleaners, cooks, volunteers, family members and friends attending the site.
-The submissions raised in this regard, and the applicant's responses are included in Attachment 2 to this Report.
+The submissions raised in this regard, and the applicant's responses are included in Attachment 2 to Report CJ164-10/22.